 Triggered automations for Google Calendar and Notion

-Here comes the grand finale of this Notion < > Google Calendar guide.
+Here comes the grand finale of this Notion and Google Calendar automations guide.
 And it comes with a bang 🧨 , or as they commonly call it an event trigger.

 Triggered automations have a trigger, which starts an automation.
 And an action ,which performs a task.